ewaldmire/ascender/docs/docsite/rst/administration/social_auth.rst

     pair: authentication; GitHub Team

 To set up social authentication for a GitHub Team, you will need to obtain an OAuth2 key and secret for a web application.
 To do this, you must first register your team-owned application at ``https://github.com/organizations/<yourorg>/settings/applications``.
 In order to register the application, you must supply it with your Authorization callback URL, which is the **Callback URL** shown in the Details page.
 Each key and secret must belong to a unique application and cannot be shared or reused between different authentication backends.
-The OAuth2 key (Client ID) and secret (Client Secret) will be used to supply the required fields in the Ascender User Interface.
+The OAuth2 key (Client ID) and secret (Client Secret) will be used to supply the required fields in the climber User Interface.

 1. Find the numeric team ID using the GitHub API: http://fabian-kostadinov.github.io/2015/01/16/how-to-find-a-github-team-id/.
-The Team ID will be used to supply a required field in the Ascender User Interface.
+The Team ID will be used to supply a required field in the climber User Interface.

 2. Click **Settings** from the left navigation bar.